Ch3ri0ur/PirateDoc/docs/Pirate-Spyglass/10-spyglass-getting-started.md

 Run with sudo and visit website under ```localhost```.

-In order to

 ## Register Service
 To register the executable as an autostart service:

-download the repository, compile or place the executable in the armv7l folder.
+- download the repository,
+- compile or place the executable in the armv7l folder (path must match the path in the `berrymse.service` file) Then use the provided convenience scripts in the for_autostart folder.
-Then

 ```
 cd for_autostart